 A Stanford team has come up with a way to completely bring 143 countries to clean energy sources by 2050.

-According to ScienceAlert, the aggressive plan could cut global energy demand by more than half within 30 years.
-It would thus be possible to meet all of the world's needs with clean energy, using mostly existing technologies.
+According to ScienceAlert, the aggressive plan could reduce global energy demand by more than half by 30 years.
+It would thus be possible to satisfy all the world needs with clean energy, using mostly already existing technologies.
 A crucial step towards preventing the most catastrophic impacts of climate change.

 The plan, published in One Earth magazine last week, is a revised and corrected version of another report from the same Stanford team that included fewer countries though.

 The cost of switching everyone to clean energy: 70 trillion euros (73 trillion dollars)

 This is the exhibition figure necessary for the complete transition and development of the plan within 30 years.
 Part of this money would go towards the implementation of new “collateral” technologies, such as those that make freight transport and long-distance travel cleaner.

 Still, the researchers say, this prohibitive cost would pay for itself within seven years, and create millions of jobs.

 And it is also a "slow" plan